Ladder Rules:

 -

 All matches will be best of three sets.
-The third set should be a 10-point tie break.
-Only if both players agree, a full third set can be played.
+The third set should be a 10-point tie-break unless both players prefer to play a full third set instead.

 -